UNamurCSFaculty/B2Scala/README.md

 The code in the ``needham_schroeder.scala`` file should execute and deliver the behavior described in the article.
-Again, further tests can be made by modifying this file at the will.
+Again, further tests can be made by modifying this file at will.

 ## Requirements

 Running the sbt projects requires to have installed scala and its tool sbt.
-We have used 2.12 and sbt version 1.3.
+We have used scala version 2.12 and sbt version 1.3.
 However the code does not use very specific features and should run on later versions.

 ## Article

-A companion article to the tool is included in the repository.
+A companion article *the_b2scala_tool.pf* describing the tool is included in this repository.

 ## Docker container